-Even when you have the contract in your hand ready to sign with a publishing house you'll discover a new set of anxieties and worries of being able to write under this can of pressure.
+Even when you have the contract in your hand ready to sign with a publishing house you'll discover a new set of anxieties and worries of being able to write under this kind of pressure.

 So here are some tips for persisting and prospering after you've been published.

 Every writer will at some point receive reviews that are unpleasant and very often unkind, or even uncalled for.
 And reviews can really cut-to-the-bone and stay with you for years.
 You don't want to hold onto that kind of negativity because it will haunt your writing career.
 If you can get someone close to you, a family member or friend to read out the good stuff and leave the bad stuff behind.

 Better still collect your good comments and put them somewhere you can look at when you're feeling low or have writer's block.
 You might want to make a scrapbook or a document file, and keep it close by for the times when you really need a confidence boost.

 Start making notes about the things that make you feel inferior or an underachiever.
 Also look at what makes you feel more confident, and what builds you up.

 Ask yourself what your definition of success is.
 You don't need to wrap yourself up in cotton wool, but being aware of things will help you get through the tough times.
 You might have a completely different definition of success to me, but always go with what you feel is right for you.
 Because whatever is right for you may be totally wrong for the next person.